Christmas decoration: Tree

 The Christmas tree was first used by German Lutherans in the 16th century, with records indicating that a Christmas tree was placed in the Cathedral of Strassburg in 1539, under the leadership of the Protestant Reformer, Martin Bucer.
 In the United States, these "German Lutherans brought the decorated Christmas tree with them; the Moravians put lighted candles on those trees."
 When decorating the Christmas tree, many individuals place a star at the top of the tree symbolizing the Star of Bethlehem, a fact recorded by The School Journal in 1897.
-Professor David Albert Jones of Oxford University writes that in the 19th century, it became popular for people to also use an angel to top the Christmas tree in order to symbolize the angels mentioned in the accounts of the Nativity of Jesus.
-In discussions of folklore, some claim that the Christmas tree is a Christianization of pagan tradition and ritual surrounding the winter solstice, which included the use of evergreen boughs, and an adaptation of pagan tree worship; according to eighth-century biographer Æddi Stephanus, Saint Boniface (634–709), who was a missionary in Germany, took an axe to an oak tree dedicated to Thor and pointed out a fir tree, which he stated was a more fitting object of reverence because it pointed to heaven and it had a triangular shape, which he said was symbolic of the Trinity.
+Professor David Albert Jones of Oxford University writes that in the 19th century, it became popular for people also to use an angel to top the Christmas tree to symbolize the angels mentioned in the accounts of the Nativity of Jesus.
+In discussions of folklore, some claim that the Christmas tree is a Christianization of pagan tradition and ritual surrounding the winter solstice, which included the use of evergreen boughs, and an adaptation of pagan tree worship; according to eighth-century biographer Æddi Stephanus, Saint Boniface (634–709), who was a missionary in Germany, took an axe to an oak tree dedicated to Thor and pointed out a fir tree, which he stated was a more fitting object of reverence because it pointed to heaven; it had a triangular shape, which he said was symbolic of the Trinity.
 However, the English-language phrase "Christmas tree" is first recorded in 1835 and represents an importation from the German language.
-From Germany the custom was introduced to England, first via Queen Charlotte, wife of George III, and then more successfully by Prince Albert during the early reign of Queen Victoria.
-The influential 1840s image of the Queen's decorated evergreen was republished in the U.S, and as the first widely circulated picture of a decorated Christmas tree in America, the custom there spread.
+From Germany the custom was introduced to England via two German-born royal consorts, Queen Charlotte and Prince Albert.
+The influential 1840s image of Queen Victoria's decorated evergreen was republished in the United States.
+As the first widely circulated picture of a decorated Christmas tree in America, the custom there spread.
 Christmas trees may be decorated with lights and ornaments.
+Mount Ingino Christmas Tree in Gubbio in Italy is the tallest Christmas tree in the world.

 Types of decorations

 Glass ornaments

 Figural glass Christmas ornaments originated in the small town of Lauscha, Germany in the latter half of the 19th century.
 The town had long produced fine glassware.
 The production of Christmas ornaments became a family affair for many people.
 Some families invested 16 hours a day in production.
 For some, it was their sole source of income.

-Sometimes competitions were held.
-Prizes were awarded to the family producing the finest examples.
+Sometimes, competitions were held.
+Prizes were awarded to the family, producing the finest examples.
 Santa Clauses, angels, birds, animals, and other traditional Yuletide subjects were favorites.

 F.W.
-Woolworth discovered these glass ornaments on a toy and doll buying trip to Sonnenburg, Germany in the 1890s.
+Woolworth discovered these glass ornaments on a toy and doll-buying trip to Sonnenburg, Germany, in the 1890s.
 He sold them in his "five and ten cent" stores in America.
-The ornaments were said to have contributed to Woolworth's great business success.
+The ornaments were said to have contributed to Woolworth's business success.

-For the American market, figures were blown depicting comic book characters as well as patriotic subjects such as Uncle Sams, eagles, and flags.
+For the American market, figures depicting comic book characters and patriotic subjects such as Uncle Sams, eagles, and flags were blown.
 Glassblowers have held on to the old molds.
 Glass ornaments are still created from these old molds.